kimukook/kimukook.github.io/_projects/search_theory.md

 In contrast, this project develops novel and efficient mathematical frameworks for the control of multiple autonomous searchers tasked with locating an unseen, randomly moving target, whose motion may be <em>non-evasive</em>, or even <em>evasive</em>.

-## Model on target motion
+# Model on target motion
+Readers familiar with stochastic (or search) theory can safely omit this section.
 In the existing literature, such as <a href="#ref1">Phelps et al. \[2014\]</a>, the target is typically modeled with an uncertain initial position but deterministic motion.
 In these formulations, the initial state is explicitly characterized by a probability density function (PDF), while the subsequent motion follows a known differential equation.

 In contrast, we model the target motion as a <em>stochastic process</em> $\lbrace \mathrm{x}(t) \mid t \in \[0, t_f\]\rbrace$.
 The evolution of $\mathrm{x}(t)$ is described by a stochastic differential equation (SDE) \[see (1) below\].
 Figure 3 provides a representative comparison between traditional target modeling approaches and the method proposed in this work.